typohnebild/numpy-vs-mir/README.md

 | # levels         |  4  |  5  |  5  |  6  |  7  |  7  |  8  |  8  |  8  |  8  |  9  |  9  |  9  |  9  |  9  |  9  |  9  |  9  |  10  |  10  |  10  |  10  |  10  |  10  |  10  |  10  |  10  |  10  |  11  |  11  |  11  |  11  |  11  |  11  |  11  |  11  |  11  |  11  |  12  |

 This table is representative for all benchmarks.
-The number of multigrid cycles and levels are all the same for our multigrid implementations.
+The number of multigrid cycles and levels are valid for all multigrid implementations.

 ### Solver Benchmark

-We also compared the performance of the solvers in the different versions.
-Since the multigrid algorithm uses the solver only on relative small problems, we also used problems up to a size of 1280 &times; 1280.
-We generated 20 problems from size 16 &times; 16 to 320 &times; 320 by increasing the problem size by 16 in each step.
-From problem size 384 &times; 384 to 1280 &times; 1280 we increased the step size to 64.
-The number of iterations was fixed to 5000 for each problem size.

 |               Flop/s                |                Time                |
 | :---------------------------------: | :--------------------------------: |